lanacaplana/lanacaplana.github.io/site/content/post/understand-distributed-org/index.md

 description: "A key to understand a distributed organization best"
 date: 2023-01-11
 featured:
-  url: thumbnail.png
+  url: featured.png
-  alt: A woman in front of her laptop with a dog
+  alt: A woman in front of her laptop sitting on a deck with a landscape view.
-  # caption: Working remotely
-  # credit: Unknown author
   previewOnly: false
 summary: "We live in a post-pandemic world, when people faced and went through the unprecedented change in the world of work.
 It had a tremendous effect..."
 tags: